ALWAYSOFFLAYN/ALWAYSOFFLAYN/README.md

 ---

-- 👀 I’m interested in Web Penetration Testing and LLM Pentesting and development
+# - 👀 I’m interested in
+Web Penetration Testing and
+LLM Pentesting and development

 ---

-- 🌱 I’m currently learning fundamentals and more over on both spheres
+# - 🌱 I’m currently learning :
+Fundamentals and more over on both spheres

 ---